The-Blockchain-Company/bcc-node/doc/reference/cole-genesis.md

 #### softforkRule
 Values defining softfork resolution rule.
 When the stake belonging to block issuers, issuing a given block version, is greater than the current softfork resolution threshold, this block version is adopted.
 The current softfork resolution threshold is determined as follows: If a proposal is confirmed at the `c`-th epoch, softfork resolution threshold at a later `t`-th epoch will be `max minThd (spInitThd - (t - c) * spThdDecrement)`.

-The proportion of DAFI that these threshold values (`initThd`,`minThd`,`thdDecrement`) represent is calculated by dividing by 10<sup>15</sup>.
-This is an artitifact of the old implementation as it would make more sense if the proportion was calculated by the total amount of circulating DAFI which is 45 x 10<sup>15</sup>.
+The proportion of BCC that these threshold values (`initThd`,`minThd`,`thdDecrement`) represent is calculated by dividing by 10<sup>15</sup>.
+This is an artitifact of the old implementation as it would make more sense if the proportion was calculated by the total amount of circulating BCC which is 45 x 10<sup>15</sup>.
 Note that in the specification we only make use of the `minThd`.
-See [here](https://hydra.iohk.io/build/1084792/download/1/ledger-spec.pdf) in section 6.5.4 Adoption threshold.
+See [here](https://hydra.tbco.io/build/1084792/download/1/ledger-spec.pdf) in section 6.5.4 Adoption threshold.

 - `initThd` - Initial threshold (right after proposal is confirmed).
 - `minThd` - minimal threshold (i.e. threshold can't become less than this one).